Versatile courses

 Industry leaders

-Media Arts graduates have gone on to work for the Los Angeles Times, Daily News, Associated Press, KCET, CBS and many other major media organizations.
-The Pierce faculty includes highly experienced professors, along with instructors currently working for major media and film organizations.
+Graduates from Pierce College’s Media Arts program have gone on to work for the Los Angeles Times, Daily News, Associated Press, KCET, CBS, and other major media organizations.
+The department is staffed with highly experienced professors, along with adjunct instructors who currently work for major media and film organizations.

 Practical experience

-Students gain practical experience in a variety of disciplines through hands-on training in classes and by working for campus publications.
-Those in the Media Arts program have earned internships at USA Today, the Daily News, The Desert Sun, CBS, FOX, KCET, Glendale News-Press, KTLA, metromix.com, Back Stage magazine and more.
-In addition, students will leave the Media Arts program with a polished portfolio.
+Students gain practical experience in a variety of disciplines through hands-on training in classes and working for campus publications.
+Several Media Arts students have earned internships at the Los Angeles Daily News, USA Today, CBS, FOX, KCET, Glendale News-Press, KTLA, and the Desert Sun.
+All graduates from the Media Arts program leave with a polished portfolio of work.

 Publications